zezo-coder-dev/Moves-in-squared-strings-by-javascript/README.md

 <code>
 s = "abcd\nefgh\nijkl\nmnop"
 </code>

-We will study some transformations of this square of strings.
+<p>We will study some transformations of this square of strings.</p>

 Let's now transform this string!